jjaakko/fake-news-classifier/k_App.markdown

 layout: home
 title: App Snapshots
 ---
-## Below are images of the current version of our app which was demo'd to Saska Dönges and Group 3 on 2020 October 14th.
+## Below are images of the version of our app which was demo'd to Saska Dönges and Group 3 on 2020 October 14th
+They are included to serve as instructions for the app.

+## Subject to availability from the free service hosting our app, you may be able to access the app by following the link after the images
+Should the service not make the app available, we hope that you will review the images extensively

 <br>
 ### Our model welcomes the user below<br>(Think Terminator 2, not Terminator 1)